sarah-hart-landolt/sarah-hart-landolt/README.md

 ### Hi there, I'm Sarah! 👋
 <img align="right" width="300" height="300" src="https://sarah-hart-landolt.github.io/assets/images/SHL%20LOGO%20CODING1.png"></a>
-- 💃🏻 I'm a software developer, an abstract artist and a former French teacher who is often wearing red lipstick (hence my logo) and drinking La Croix.
+- 💃🏻 I'm a software developer, an abstract artist and a former French teacher who is often wearing red lipstick (hence my logo to the right) and drinking La Croix.
 - 🌱 I’m currently learning Android while sharpening my skills in C#, JavaScript, and React.
 - 💻 Check out these two Apps that I built from scratch and am most proud of:
      - [Paris-Passe-Partout](https://github.com/sarah-hart-landolt/Paris-Passe-Partout)